 A condition of Ruling 6127 was that this 3M Plan be prepared with the input, assistance and cooperation of Eureka County ("EC").
 EC has provided input and assistance and EMLLC has worked in cooperation with EC in preparation of this 3M.
 I am attaching a separate document (along with material) entitled "Summary of EMLLC - EC work on 3M" which sets forth the major events concerning the development of this 3M following issuance of Ruling 6127; collaboration with Eureka County on the 3M also took place prior to issuance of the Ruling.
 There can be no question that EC has had a major role in development of this 3M.
+EMLLC appreciates the input, assistance and cooperation of EC in the development of this 3M.
 As you know, there were a few areas where EMLLC and EC were not able to reach agreement, but EC had a full opportunity to be heard on all aspects of the 3M and the process satisfies the requirement imposed by the NSE.